 sudofor system-level package and repository changes.
 If your account cannot use sudo yet, follow the guide to add a new user to sudoers on Ubuntu first.

-Install curl for the keyring download and ca-certificates for HTTPS certificate validation.
+Install curl for the keyring download, ca-certificates for HTTPS certificate validation, and gpg for the fingerprint check.
 If you want a deeper command reference, the curl command guide explains the download flags used in the next step.

 Add the GitHub CLI Keyring

 GitHub publishes a binary keyring file for the CLI repository, so download it directly instead of dearmoring an ASCII key.
-The -fsSLo flags make curl fail on HTTP errors, show errors when they occur, follow redirects through the URL, and write the file to the path you specify.
+The download runs as your user first, then sudo install copies the checked file into APT’s root-owned keyring directory.

 Add the Official GitHub CLI Repository

 Create a DEB822 source file for GitHub CLI.
-The $(dpkg --print-architecture) part inserts your Ubuntu architecture, such as amd64 or arm64, and sudo tee writes the file with root privileges because a normal shell redirect cannot write into /etc/apt/sources.list.d/.
+Current repository metadata publishes i386, amd64, armhf, and arm64 package indexes; the $(dpkg --print-architecture) command inserts your Ubuntu architecture, and sudo tee writes the file with root privileges.

 printf '%s\n' \